 You can download PCalc on the App Store:

 If you prefer dedicated weather app over website, Forecast Bar is great choice.
 Watch current conditions or forecast for next 24 hours or even more days ahead.
 App provides all weather data you may need, like temperature, “feels like” temperature, relative humidity, dew point, cloud conditions, UV factor, visibility, high and lowest temperatures in your home or any supported location, wind speed, pressure, sunrise/sunset, Moon phase etc. Nice customizable widget and weather notifications are really cool features.
-As for notifications, you can set time for daily summary of weather and (in some locations) alerts like incoming storm.
+As for notifications, you can set time for daily summary of weather.
+Severe weather alerts are available in the USA only.

 You can download Forecast Bar on the App Store:

 Unlox (formerly MacID) is an app, which allows you to use Touch ID on your iPhone/iPad to unlock your Mac.
 It needs to be installed on your both devices (Mac + iPhone/iPad) and to be on the same wi-fi network with Bluetooth enabled.
 Automatic lock of your Mac while you are too away with your iPhone/iPad or automatic wake when you are near is included too – it’s based on dBm unit, which can be configured/calibrated to fit your needs and network parameters. iOS client also shows notifications on your iOS device when your Mac requests unlock requests, elevated privilege requests and auto-lock notifications.
 Just one issue – iOS version needs to be running in multitasking, but this is not a bug, it’s about Apple’s restrictions for apps published to Apple’s App Store.

 You can download Unlox on the App Store: